Login E-loket

 • Budget:

-• 215,000 – 850,000 euro (for large or multicentric trials, exceptionally budgets up to 1,275,000 euro are allowed)
+• 215,000 – 850,000 euro (for large or multicentric trials, exceptionally budgets up to 1,275,000 euro can be granted, if properly justified in the proposal)

 • Acceptable costs: staffing, operations, equipment, subcontracting (in accordance with cost model)